HomeEuropean ToursIreland ToursIreland Guide

 Glendalough, County Wicklow, Ireland

-Romance in Glendalough emerges from the ambiance created by the two dark lakes tucked into the glacial valley and surrounded by the encroaching forest.
-The landscape breathes with mystery and tranquil beauty.
-The ruins of an ancient monastic site only add to the picturesque and majestic atmosphere, with towers and stone walls rising above the rolling hills as the sounds of trickling waters echo.
-With nearby estates and villages to visit, Glendalough can feel like complete seclusion, but with easy access.
+The landscape breathes mystery and tranquil beauty.
+The ruins of an ancient monastic site only add to the picturesque and majestic atmosphere, with towers and stone walls rising above the rolling hills.

-5. Glengarriff | County Cork
+5. Glengarriff, County Cork

 Beautiful eden garden on Garnish island,Glengarriff,County Cork, Ireland